Report IRS Robocall Scams & Get Compensation

 Block Robocall Numbers With Your Smartphone

 All newer generation Android and iOS devices come with built-in number blocking features.
-While these features can come in handy with legal spam callers, they will not make a difference with fraudsters, since they tend to change their numbers regularly.
+While these features can come in handy with spam callers, they will not make a difference with fraudsters, since they tend to change their numbers regularly.

 Blocking Numbers on iOS Devices